Scriptlang/Scriptlang/README.md

 Also, it will be possible to translate the intermediate language into any other scripting language, for example Powershell.

-# NOTE: This is a long term project with no release date set

 # How to compile

 We don't have an acessible build system set in place just yet.
 You'll have to use Eclipse and import this project into your IDE and compile it from there.

 # How to run